SIG Sauer P290: Sights

-P290RS
+Magazine

+The P290 comes with one six-round magazine and one eight-round magazine with an extended baseplate.

+The six-round magazine has a baseplate with a small finger rest and also comes with a flush-fit baseplate without the finger rest.

+Accessories

+Units come with a holster, safety loop lock, magazines, and flush baseplate.

+Variants

 The P290 model was replaced by a new model in 2012 by the SIG Sauer P290RS.

-The main difference is that the DAO trigger has been redesigned.
+The main difference is that the DAO trigger was redesigned.
 The shooter can now simply pull the trigger a second time if there is a misfire.
 This is called "Restrike Capability."

 Prior to the restrike capability redesign, a misfire required that the shooter retract the slide to reset the trigger disconnector in order to attempt to fire a cartridge that failed to ignite on the first attempt.

 Some other elements were redesigned also including the grip beavertail area, added finger support on the magazine baseplate, a reshaped magazine release and slide hold-open lever.

 These handguns can be found with one or two magazines, holster, accessories and sometimes extra grip panels.

 Magazines are usually a 6-round capacity magazine and an 8-round magazine with an extended finger tab giving a great deal more control.
 The P290RS was also made chambered in .380 ACP caliber.

+Replacement

+The P290 series was replaced by the SIG Sauer P365.